 Visiting the breathtaking Machu Picchu is a dream for many, but figuring out the best way to get there from Cusco can be confusing.
 With multiple transportation options, including trains, buses, and trekking routes, it’s important to choose the one that best suits your schedule, budget, and sense of adventure.
 The most popular and convenient route involves taking a train from Ollantaytambo or Poroy to Aguas Calientes, followed by a short bus ride to the entrance.
-For those seeking a more immersive experience, multi-day treks like the Inca Trail, Salkantay Trek, or Inca Jungle Trek offer stunning landscapes and a deeper connection to the Andean world.
-In this guide, we’ll break down each option so you can plan a smooth and unforgettable journey to this legendary Inca citadel.

 Understanding the Route